28th September, 2022

 Golden Rule #9

-The principal designer must create and develop a health and safety file to handover on project completion.
+The principal designer must create and develop a health and safety file to hand over to the client on project completion.

-So far we have covered the most talked about parts of CDM.
+So far, we have covered the most talked-about parts of CDM.
 Dutyholders, notification and documents.
-If you know about these, you can consider yourself pretty clued up on CDM, so well done for getting this far.
+If you know about these CDM topics, you can consider yourself pretty clued up on CDM.
+Well done for getting this far.